 Crime remains an issue in both areas.
 Recent months have seen an uptick of armed robberies in the French Quarter, and although the streets of OTR are considered generally safer than before, you are constantly reminded to be careful and to take items out of your car before leaving.
 From a WCPO story:

 “Between January 1 and July 21 of 2013, there were 494 total serious crimes reported in Over-the-Rhine to Cincinnati police: Three homicides, three rapes, 90 robberies, 46 aggravated assaults, 69 burglaries, 261 thefts and 22 auto thefts.
 Between January 1 and July 21 of 2012, there were 472 total serious crimes reported to police, according to the Cincinnati Police Department.”

 While from a New Orleans realtor site (as real crime stats are not easy to find for New Orleans):

-That issue follows the ebb and flow of streetcars in New Orleans: the first new streetcar installed in the city in a half century was put alongside of the Mississippi River in the French Quarter in the 1990s, accompanied by jeers and hoots of cronyism and finger pointing.
+That issue follows the ebb and flow of streetcars in New Orleans: the first new streetcar installed in the city in a half-century was put alongside the Mississippi River in the French Quarter in the 1990s, accompanied by jeers and hoots of cronyism and finger-pointing.
 Who needs a streetcar to go 25 blocks?
-Yet, that streetcar begat the popular Canal Streetcar which gets a rider all the way to City Park and close to the edge of town which then begat the Loyola Streetcar which allows people to go to Union Station, the Superdome, City Hall from Canal Street, and that little line then will sooner or later beget the St.Claude Streetcar.
+Yet, that streetcar begat the popular Canal Streetcar which gets a rider all the way to City Park and close to the edge of town which then begat the Loyola Streetcar which allows people to go to Union Station, the Superdome, City Hall from Canal Street, and that little line then begat the St.Claude Streetcar.

 As I head back to my own historic place and leave the Cincinnati version, I hope I can convince FQ activists and city officials to look at OTR’s work and use it to discuss the issues of gentrification, preservation versus new retail, socioeconomic diversity, renter rights, homeowner rights and so on.